 - eating (1-3 METs).

-Additionally, VA assigns a 100% rating to a veteran who has chronic congestive heart failure.
+Additionally, VA assigns a 100% rating to a veteran who has chronic congestive heart failure, a type of coronary heart disease, or other cardiovascular conditions.

 First, if you take any continuous medication for your ischemic heart disease, VA should provide a minimum rating of 10%.